inspec/inspec-aws/docs/resources/aws_batch_job_definitions.md

 # aws\_batch\_job\_definitions

-Use the `aws_batch_job_definitions` InSpec audit resource to test properties of multiple Batch job definitions.
+Use the `aws_batch_job_definitions` InSpec audit resource to test properties of the multiple batch job definitions.

 The AWS::Batch::JobDefinition resource specifies the parameters for an AWS Batch job definition.